Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game1_clue_analysis.md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-Clues are generally true for all options but could be more ambiguous.
-'Suspense, thrills, and elements of the unknown' is a good shared attribute.
-'Fantastical elements and imaginative creatures' is a bit more specific to Fantasy, but still plausible for Sci-Fi and Horror in a broad sense.
+The clues are somewhat ambiguous but could be slightly more productive.
+'Features suspense, thrills, and elements of the unknown' is true for Sci-Fi but also strongly for Horror.
+'Involves fantastical elements and imaginative creatures' is true for Sci-Fi (aliens, AI can be 'fantastical' in a broad sense) and also Fantasy, but less so for Horror unless it's supernatural horror.
+The goal is for these to be *equally* true for all options, which is a very high bar.
+These are decent attempts at shared truth.

 ✅ Strengths:
 - Attempt to create ambiguity